sacry-/sacry-.github.io/_posts/2017-07-01-3-containers,-docker-and-machine-learning.md

 positions = group_map(grouped, "positions")
 ```

 Preprocess the data with English based tokenization, removing stopwords and stemming the words to only take the stem of a word into account.
+This reduces the vocabulary size and abstracts words to overlap with other categories, reducing the generalization error.

 ```python
 from nltk.corpus import stopwords